-The graph below compares the cumulative total stockholder return on \$100 invested on November 3, 1995, the date of the initial public offering of the Company's Common Stock, through the end of fiscal 1995, and through the end of fiscal 1996, with the cumulative total return for the same periods on the same amount invested in the Nasdaq Stock Market (U.S. Companies) Composite Index and an index of peer companies selected by the Company.
-The Peer Group Index consists of 27 companies (including the Company) based on the same Standard Industrial Code.
+The graph below compares the cumulative total stockholder return on \$100 invested on November 3, 1995, the date of the initial public offering of the Company's Common Stock, through the end of fiscal 1995, fiscal 1996 and fiscal 1997 with the cumulative total return for the same periods on the same amount invested in the Nasdaq Stock Market (U.S. Companies) Composite Index and two indexes of peer companies selected by the Company.
+The companies in the Original Peer Group were selected because they had the same SIC code as the Company.
+Upon further analysis of the size and business operations of these companies in comparison with the Company, and upon discussions with a number of investment analysts who follow the Common Stock and are familiar with the Company's business, the Revised Peer Group was selected for future total shareholder return comparison purposes.
+Two of the companies that were in the Original Peer Group and would have been in the Revised Peer Group (Sullivan Dental and MBM) were acquired by HSI during 1997.
+In addition, the Company is included in the Original Peer Group but is not included in the Revised Peer Group, as the Company has decided that its exclusion provided more useful comparative data.